Gamatavus

 Gamatavus (meaning "Picada do Gama great-grandfather") is a genus of silesaurid dinosauriform from the Middle Triassic Santa Maria Formation of Dilermando de Aguiar Municipality, Brazil.
 The genus contains a single species, G. antiquus, known from a partial ilium.
-Gamatavus represents the oldest silesaurid known from South America.
+Gamatavus represents one of the oldest silesaurids known from South America, alongside the roughly coeval Gondwanax.

 Discovery and naming

-The Gamatavus holotype specimen, UFSM 11348a, was discovered in the Dinodontosaurus Assemblage Zone of the Santa Maria Formation (‘Picada do Gama’ site), dated to the Ladinian–early Carnian stages of the Middle Triassic.
+The Gamatavus holotype specimen, UFSM 11348a, was discovered in the Dinodontosaurus Assemblage Zone of the Santa Maria Formation ('Picada do Gama' site), dated to the Ladinian–early Carnian stages of the Middle Triassic.
 It consists of a partial right ilium.
 A partial left femur and four incomplete vertebrae were found in association with the holotype, but they were not assigned to Gamatavus.